urbit/docs.urbit.org/content/courses/hoon-school/C-azimuth.md

   for the owning planet, but are currently only rarely used.
 Each planet has 2³² moons available to it.
 - **Comets** are zero-reputation instances, in principle spammers or bots.
-Comets require a star {% tooltip label="sponsor" href="/glossary/sponsor" /%} to access the network, but once online they are persistent.
+Comets require a star sponsor to access the network, but once online they are persistent.
 They are also free to spin up.

 In total there are 2¹²⁸ addressable points, of which the vast majority are available as unclaimed “comet space.”